humhub/calendar/docs/interface.md

 ## Exporting calendar item types

 A calendar item type can be used to mark your exported calendar item.
-A meeting module for example can export `meeting` item type.
-An exported item type provides a config with the following options:
+A meeting module for example can export a `meeting` item type.
+Exported item types provide a config with the following options:

  - `title`: A translatable title
  - `color`: A default color used for this item type, which can be overwritten in the calendar module config
  - `icon`: Icon related to this event type

-In order to export one or more item types, your Module has to implement an listener for the `humhub\modules\calendar\interfaces\CalendarService::getItemTypes` event as in the following example.
+In order to export one or more item types, your Module has to implement a listener for the `humhub\modules\calendar\interfaces\CalendarService::getItemTypes` event as in the following example.

 **config.php**: